 - Demonstrated continuity of both the message and power of Christ (i.e., His death didn’t affect His power), and

-Note also that the disciples were very careful and clear to attribute all miracles (and the power to perform them) to Christ, not of themselves or done by their own power or piety.
+Note also that the disciples were very careful and clear to attribute all miracles (and the power to perform them) to Christ, not to themselves or done by their own power or piety.
 From some of the early saints’ writings, we see that miracles continued in various places at various times for about the next 200 years.
 But we must recognize that such events today are the exception rather than the rule.
-One is hopefully therefore not taken in by the “miracle healers” performed on TV (or elsewhere).
+Hopefully, one is not deceived by the “miracle healers” performed on TV (or elsewhere).